 Installation (any Windows computers)

 - Download WinBUGS.
 Unzip this file into the place where you want to install it.
 This can be anywhere, for example, your Program Files directory.
-This should work for any version of Windows, for 32 or 64 bit, and includes the key for unrestricted use.
+This should work for any version of Windows, for 32 or 64 bit.
+It includes the key for unrestricted use, and has been updated to version 1.4.3.

 Easier installation (32 bit Windows only)